-COM 231 Interviewing Skills and Case Management (3 credits)
+COM 231: Interviewing Skills and Case Management

 Discusses and practices methods of establishing rapport with and obtaining information from people in a variety of settings (such as counseling, business, and legal settings).
-(Also listed as BUS and HSV 231.)
+(Also listed as BUS 231 and HSV 231.)

-COM 306 Intercultural Communication (3 credits)
+COM 306: Intercultural Communication

 This class will link the study of communication with the study of culture.
-It will seek to develop understanding of other cultures and insight on how to effectively communicate with others of cultural backgrounds different than our own Prerequisites: ENG 101 and sophomore standing.
-(Also listed as Graduate level of EDU 506.)
+Students will develop an understanding and respect of cultural backgrounds while communicating effectively.

+sophomore standing

-COM 310 Family Communication and Diversity (GCD) (3 credits)
+COM 310: Family Communication and Diversity

 Explores how diverse families are constructed through communication and change across time.
-Prerequisite: SOC 101 or instructor permission (Also listed as SOC 310.)
+(Also listed as SOC 310.)